gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Environment Variable**: `TERRAGRUNT_TFPATH`<br/>
 **Requires an argument**: `--terragrunt-tfpath /path/to/terraform-binary`<br/>

-A custom path to the Terraform binary.
+A custom path to the OpenTofu/Terraform binary.
 The default is `tofu` in a directory on your PATH.

 **NOTE**: This will override the `terraform` binary that is used by `terragrunt` in all instances, including `dependency` lookups.
 This setting will also override any [terraform_binary]({{site.baseurl}}/docs/reference/config-blocks-and-attributes/#terraform_binary)